 Aspen Historical Society Internships:

-Aspen Historical Society Internships: Interns will have the opportunity to serve the society in various positions.
-We offer interpretive tours five to seven days a week in many locations including: the historic ghost town of Independence, located near the Continental Divide, on Independence Pass (elevation 10,800 ft.); the historic ghost town of Ashcroft, located in the Castle Creek Valley (elevation 9,521 ft.); the Holden/Marolt Mining and Ranching Museum, located in Aspen, and the Wheeler/Stallard Museum, home of the Aspen Historical Society.
+Aspen Historical Society Internships: Interns will have the opportunity to serve the society in various positions, from leading tours to supporting programs and events.
+We offer interpretive tours five to seven days a week in many locations including: the historic ghost town of Independence, located near the Continental Divide, on Independence Pass (elevation 10,800 ft.); the historic ghost town of Ashcroft, located in the Castle Creek Valley (elevation 9,521 ft.); the Holden/Marolt Mining and Ranching Museum, located in Aspen; and the Wheeler/Stallard Museum, home of the Aspen Historical Society.
 In addition, we are looking for event and program interns to work with our staff on the daily business of operations.

 AHS Expectations of Interns:

 - Interns are expected to work a 40-hour work week, with two days off each week.
 Sites are open seven days/week; schedules do fluctuate.